Maksymilian21Wnuk/graph-vis/README.md

-# Visualisation for graphs
+# Interactive graph algorithms visualisation
-React app for graph visualisation with parsing to chosen coding language.
+React app for creating own graph and running algorithm on it.